tobiasHeinke/monostyle/README.md

 ### Advanced

-You can set a revision for internal, external and update.
+You can set a commit/revision for internal, external and update (SVN only).
+With Git these are passed unaltered to diff.
-It can be colon separated or dash separated for the "change" syntax.
+However, with SVN these can be colon separated or dash separated for the "change" syntax.
-When a side is kept empty e.g. ":ARG" it will default to BASE (your working copy) on the left and on the right to HEAD (the latest revision in the repository).
+When a side is omitted e.g. ":ARG" it will default to BASE (your working copy) on the left and on the right to HEAD (the latest revision in the repository).
-External revision uses the "change" syntax for single arguments "ARG".
+External revision it uses the "change" syntax for single arguments "ARG".